 For the Mexican Spices:

-- two 8 to 10 ounce bone in pork chops
+- four 8 to 10-ounce bone in thick cut pork chops

 - 3 tablespoons of olive oil

 - two 16-ounce cans of black beans strained and rinsed

 - 3 tablespoons of thinly sliced green onions